erfan-mirasadi/SUBLY/README.md

 2. **Pull requests** for code review
 3. **Main branch** for production releases

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

-For support, email support@sub-ly.com or create an issue in the repository.
+For support, email erfan.mirasadi@gmail.com or create an issue in the repository.

 ---